ekliao/EricLiaoDigitalGarden/src/site/notes/Glasp.md

 A web highlighter that is in direct competition with [[Readwise Reader\|Readwise Reader]] but is free!

-Below is my first attempt to copy-and-paste my [Glasp](https://glasp.co/) highlights on an Wikipedia page.

 ## Quick verdict: 4/5 stars
 - Super neat, complete with the following metadata:
 	- title